Top 10 Open-World Racing Games That Remain Fun and Unique

 Forza Horizon 5 is a stunning experience, especially if you have a monster PC!

 While this series started as an experiment near the end of Xbox 360's lifespan, it soon overshadowed its parent, Forza Motorsport.
 Every sequel continued improving, with Forza Horizon 5 being the absolute pinnacle.
-This title takes us to Mexico and offers the most diverse open-world in racing games.
+This title takes us to Mexico and offers the most diverse open world in racing games.
 This means you'll discover urban environments, deep forests, deserts, swamps, and even snow mountains pretty close to each other.
 Yet, while the map is around 50% bigger than in Forza Horizon 4, there's nothing generic about it.
-There's no procedural content here, and we even got a pretty accurate rendition of Guanajuato city.
+There's no procedural content here, and we even got a pretty accurate rendition of Guanajuato City.

 Just driving around in Forza Horizon 5 is immensely satisfying as you have so many optional activities, like smashing bonus boards or testing your drifting skills.
 Plus, there are over 500 cars even before the DLCs kick in.
 Most importantly, the gameplay is fantastic, as you can make it absurdly easy or difficult.
 Whatever you do, you'll be rewarded with tons of cars and cash to buy houses, more vehicles, or do some tune-ups.
 However, in multiplayer races, all bets are off, as you'll have to perform to the best of your abilities.
-With so much content and excellent graphics, Forza Horizon 5 is one of the best Xbox Series games, and you need to get it now!
+With so much content and excellent graphics, Forza Horizon 5 is among the best Xbox Series games, and you need to get it now!

 Open World games have traveled the long road to get where they are now, but there's still so much room for improvement.
 While we all want bigger maps and more content, it always comes down to how fun the gameplay is.
 That's why we'll always rank something like Crazy Taxi over a massive but dull Fuel.
 While it's hard to think that Forza Horizon will lose its throne anytime soon, we hope that other upcoming titles will be the worthy alternative.